tensorflow/tflite-micro/tensorflow/lite/micro/docs/qemu.md

 available in the PATH.
 For example, if using QEMU for ARM testing, please make sure `qemu-arm` is installed and available to the test scripts.

-You can use `ci/install_qemu.sh` to download, build and install the version of qemu that is used as part of the CI.

 # Software Emulation with QEMU
 TensorFlow Lite Micro makes use of [QEMU](https://qemu.org) to for testing cross compiled tests.